 Students in Communitas take the ACS class that all first-year students take, but are in a section of ACS associated with their themed community.
 Additionally, students also are enrolled in a discussion class that meets once a week for 75 minutes.
 The discussion class meets from the beginning of the school year until late February.

 The one-credit class is geared to engage students in conversations, activities, and reflections related to the theme.
 It is designed to add value to the first-year experience, not to be burdensome in light of students’ academic commitments.
 Students from all four colleges participate very successfully.
 Additional optional co-curricular programming is also offered to students throughout the year.

 Yes.
 You will indicate on the Communitas form and housing contract who your preferred roommate is.
-The preferred roommate also should complete the Communitas form.
+The preferred roommate also should complete the Communitas form and designate you as their preferred roommate.
 We will make every effort to accommodate the roommate requests; if there are extenuating circumstances, we will reach out.
-If you have questions, please contact us.
 To reiterate: all roommates must complete the Communitas form and name each other as "preferred."

 Student Life Offices and Departments

 We want to provide the best experience possible for our students and community members.
 Below are the offices and departments housed within the Division of Student Life.
 If you have any questions, please contact us.